Winter 2025

 Work in the Fehmarnbelt

-Customised dredgers such as the Hopper Dredger, Vox Amalia, the Wire Grab Dredger Manta and Magnor, the world’s largest Backhoe Dredger were used for the operation.
-The contractor is now using a number of specially built vessels for the immersion of the tunnel elements in the tunnel trench.
+Customised dredgers such as the Hopper Dredger, Vox Amalia, the Wire Grab Dredger Manta and Magnor, the world’s largest Backhoe Dredger, were used for the operation.

+The contractor is now using a number of purpose-built vessels for the immersion of the tunnel elements in the tunnel trench.
 These vessels are in the process of testing the equipment prior to the first immersion.

 The construction site at Puttgarden